byu-cce270/content/docs/unit3/01_matplotlib/matplot_hw.md

 #### Part 2

 1. In the second code block, create a variable 'x' with an empty list.
-Do this two more times on separate lines with a list 'y_1', 'y_2', 'y_3', 'y_4', and 'y_5'
+Do this five more times on separate lines with a list 'y_1', 'y_2', 'y_3', 'y_4', and 'y_5'
 2. Read in the Provo River Streamflow CSV file and create a for loop just like done in Part 1
 3. Using the xticks function, input the list below into the first parameter and in the second parameter, rotate the ticks by 45 degrees